zhuxiao/asvclr/README.md

 Accurate Structural Variation Caller for Long Reads

 -------------------
 ASVCLR is an accurate Structural Variation Caller for Long Reads, such as PacBio sequencing and Oxford Nanopore sequencing.
-ASVCLR can detect both short indels (e.g. <50 bp) and long structural varitions (e.g. >=50 bp), such as duplications, inversions and translocations, and producing fewer false positives with high precise variant margins.
+ASVCLR can detect both short indels (e.g. <50 bp) and long structural varitions (e.g. >=50 bp), such as tandem duplications, inversions and translocations, and producing fewer false positives with high precise variant margins.

 ## Prerequisites
 ASVCLR depends on the following libraries and tools: